-Drip Marketing Explained
+Drip Marketing Definition

 It is a marketing strategy that sends pre-written marketing materials to consumers and prospective buyers over a period of time.
 In the marketing, the concept “law 29” suggests a person becomes a customer only after seeing market promotions 29 times.
 The drip marketing was developed on this concept.
 It aims at attracting a customer to a product or service through repeated exposure over a significant period of time.

-A Little More on Drip Marketing
+A Little More on What is Drip Marketing

 The drip marketing tries to place a product or service on the mind of the prospective buyer so that while making a choice it comes to their mind.
 The same strategy is called the “drip campaign”, “lifecycle emails”, “marketing automation,” or “auto-response campaign”.